-While reduced lactose dairy foods can allow those with sensitivities to enjoy milk, cheese and yogurt, some consumers may prefer to avoid dairy altogether before or after their workout.
+While reduced-lactose dairy foods can allow those with sensitivities to enjoy milk, cheese and yoghurt, some consumers may prefer to avoid dairy altogether before or after their workout.
 There are several similarly nutritious dairy-free alternatives available that are ideal for pre and post-workout consumption.
 These include:

 - Soy milk